Credit and Grading Policies

-Other grading symbols used are: I - Incomplete; IP - Thesis work “in progress;” W - Withdrawal after the close of the registration period; P or NP - the Pass or No pass option; S or U, for Satisfactory/Unsatisfactory performance; and X for no basis for grade.
+Other grading symbols used are: I - Incomplete; IP - thesis or dissertation work “in progress"; W - Withdrawal after the close of the registration period; P or NP - the Pass or No pass option; S or U, for Satisfactory/Unsatisfactory performance; and X for no basis for grade.
 Each of these grades has special conditions which are described below.

-An incomplete grade, I, may be awarded only as a final grade and only at the discretion of the instructor.
-To be eligible for an incomplete grade, a student must have satisfactorily completed a substantial portion of the course.
+An incomplete grade, I, may be awarded only as a final grade (for undergraduate courses) and only at the discretion of the instructor.
+To be eligible for an Incomplete grade, a student must be experiencing extenuating circumstances and have satisfactorily completed a substantial portion of the course (approximately 70%, as defined by the instructor).
 No grade points are awarded for a course in which an Incomplete grade is earned.

-The instructor must complete a Course Completion Contract that stipulates the assignment(s) required to finish the course and the allowable time period.
+The instructor must complete a Course Completion Contract that stipulates the assignment(s) required to finish the course, the allowable time period, and the grade to be posted if no further work is completed.
 No student will be allowed more than one year to complete the required assignment(s).
 Both the student and the instructor must sign the contract, a copy of which is to be given to the student.
 The instructor retains a copy and a third copy is kept on file by the department head.
 Upon the student’s timely satisfaction of the Course Completion Contract, the instructor will fill out a Change of Grade Form and send it to the Registrar.

 Students should NOT re-register for a course in which an incomplete grade has been assigned.
-If the Registrar does not receive a Change of Grade Form within a one-year time period following the recording of the Incomplete, the Registrar’s Office will automatically convert the Incomplete to an F. Only in extreme circumstances will a student be allowed an extension of the time stipulated by the instructor.
+If the Registrar does not receive a Change of Grade Form within a one-year time period following the recording of the Incomplete, the Registrar’s Office will automatically convert the Incomplete to an F or the grade indicated on the Course Completion Contract.
+Only in extreme circumstances will a student be allowed an extension of the time stipulated by the instructor.
 A normal petition process may be used for those circumstances that would extend the allowable time period beyond one calendar year following the recording of the Incomplete grade.

-P/NP grades are given in courses taken under the pass/no-pass option.
+P/NP grades are recorded in courses taken under the pass/no-pass option.
+A grade of Pass denotes satisfactory work equivalent to a C or higher; credits are earned.
+No credits are awarded for any course in which an NP grade is received.
 This option is offered as an inducement for students to take courses outside their major curriculum.
-The following restrictions apply: the option applies only to undergraduate courses; the option must be declared using a schedule change card signed by the instructor and the department no later than the last day to add or drop courses; credits earned under the option will not satisfy specific graduation requirements except that they may be counted towards total credits required; students taking a course under this option must comply with the established prerequisites or obtain the permission of the instructor; students may not register for more than one P/NP course per semester.
+The following restrictions apply: the option applies only to undergraduate courses; the option must be declared using a schedule change card signed by the instructor and the department no later than the last day to add or drop courses; credits earned under the option will not satisfy specific graduation requirements except that they may be counted towards total credits required; students taking a course under this option must comply with the established prerequisites or obtain the permission of the instructor; and students may not register for more than one P/NP course per semester.